dd32/td-gh-ex/readme.txt

 Support
 -------
 Do you enjoy this theme?
 Send your ideas - issues - on the theme formn .
 Thank you!
+@Version 1.5.3
+1. Fixed for blank values in portfolio/project item images.
 @Version 1.5.2
 1. Fixed Project title saving issue.
 @Version 1.5.1